 Before fully designing and implementing a hybrid research design, keep in mind these best practices:

-- Avoid conducting both methods of research with different vendors, as methodologies can vary and impact results
+- Avoid conducting both methods of research with different vendors, as methodologies and quality of insights can vary and impact results

 - Keep audience types consistent so insights can be translated across both phases

 - Remember, hybrid research doesn’t have to be conducted at the same time or immediately following a previous phase; sometimes it’s just about the ability to apply it in an iterative approach

 We incorporate several different options for hybrid research, from combining our Exploratory Research Group™ with an Agile A&U™ to a concept or creative test followed by a refiner.
 Some next steps for hybrid research also include combining big data with survey data.
 To see an example of how a product innovation team at Nestle uses hybrid research in an iterative way to achieve product innovation success, take a look at the case study below.